MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_pim.md

 12. You are now in the Setting page.
 Leave the Assignment type to the default setting, Eligible.

-13. If the Permanently eligible box is checked, select Permanently eligible, to remove the checkmark.
+13. If the Permanently eligible box is checked, select **Permanently eligible**, to remove the checkmark.

 14. In the Assignment start fields, keep the default date and time, which is today and the current time.